marcelbonnici/turntable/README.md

 ![Fringe Frequencies](README-images/low_frequencies.png)

+The next goal would be fusing images from different views.

-Depending on one's standard of accuracy and object of interest, the point clouds from different positions are ready to be transformed into one cloud detailed from every side.
+Thus, under lenient standards of accuracy, the point clouds from different positions are ready to be transformed into one cloud detailed from every side.
 Pixel-by-pixel calibration could also be explored; a function for it is in the fringe projection file but was not executed per suspiciously subpar results.

 ## References
 Geng, Jason.
 “Structured-Light 3D Surface Imaging: a Tutorial.” *Advances in Optics and Photonics*, vol. 3, no. 2, 2011, p.
 128., doi:10.1364/aop.3.000128.